• Skip to primary navigation

 Instructions

-• Roast in your oven until golden brown and tender (approximately 10-20 minutes)
+• Place in the middle of your oven and roast until golden brown and tender (approximately 10-20 minutes)

-• When done, add the lemon juice, 2 tablespoons of olive oil and Dijon to a glass jar and shake until emulsified, pour over your asparagus and toss gently until, well combined.
+• When done, add the dressing ingredients to a glass jar and shake until emulsified, pour over your asparagus and toss gently until, well combined.

-• Arrange on a platter and garnish with spiralized lemon and extra tarragon, serve at room temperature or cold.
+• Arrange on a platter and garnish with lemon slices and extra tarragon sprigs, serve at room temperature or cold.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.